Wood Rot: Identify, Causes, Repair, and Prevention

 What Wood Types Are Most Susceptible to Rot?

-Some wood types are naturally more prone to wood rotting due to their low resistance to moisture and fungal attack.
-These 6 types of woods are more susceptible to rot than other wood types.
+Some wood types are naturally more prone to wood rot due to their low resistance to moisture and fungal attack.
+These 6 types of wood are more susceptible to rot than other wood types.

 - Pine: Pine is a soft and highly porous wood type.
 This causes the pine to rot easily without treatment.